Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Critical implications around the instabilities

 \section{Critical implications around the instabilities}

-To proceed, we within this section examine the critical behavior of physical obversables including the density of states (DOS), compressibility, and specific heat, as approaching three kinds of potential instabilities that are classified in Table~\ref{Table_classify_FPs} of Sec.~\ref{Sec_FP-instab}.
+To proceed, within this section, we examine the critical behavior of physical observables, including the density of states (DOS), compressibility, and specific heat, as the system approaches three types of potential FPs (instabilities) which are classified in Table~\ref{Table_classify_FPs} of Sec.~\ref{Sec_FP-instab}.
 In principle, it is a very challenging task to derive the analytical expressions for physical quantities directly from an interacting theory.
 Instead of delving into the exact expressions, a suitable and operational strategy is to extract the physical implications from the renormalized fermionic propagator~\cite{Mahan1990Book}.
-Compared to their free counterparts in Eq.~(\ref{Eq_G_psi}), the fermion velocities and tilting parameter are involved in the coupled RG equations~(\ref{Eq_RGEq-v})-(\ref{Eq_RGEq-V_T-L}) and henceforth become energy-dependent, which inherit the features of the interactions and effectively capture the basic tendencies as accessing the potential instabilities.
-In the light of this strategy, we subsequently need to construct the relationship between the physical implications and fermion velocities as well as tilting parameter.
+Compared with their free counterparts in Eq.~(\ref{Eq_G_psi}), the fermion velocities and tilting parameter are involved in the coupled RG equations~(\ref{Eq_RGEq-v})-(\ref{Eq_RGEq-V_T-L}) and henceforth become energy-dependent.
+This energy dependence inherits the characteristics of the interactions, effectively capturing fundamental tendencies associated with potential instabilities.
+Following this strategic approach, we subsequently need to establish the relationship between the physical implications and fermion velocities as well as the tilting parameter.